 Personal Asset Protection

 The multi-member LLC structure provides some peace of mind that operating a business as a general partnership does not; it gives owners a degree of personal protection against any legal problems and debts of the business.
-Limited personal liability makes the multiple-member LLC a good choice for business owners who want to sleep better at night!
+Limited personal liability makes the this a good choice for business owners who want to sleep better at night!

 In the case of lawsuits or the inability to pay debts, attorneys and creditors will typically go after the business’s assets.
 But realize, even with an LLC, the owners might still be held personally responsible under some circumstances.
 A few of the situations when personal assets might be at risk include if members have personally cosigned a business loan or guaranteed a loan, pledged personal property to secure a loan, committed fraud, or pierced the “corporate veil” by not fulfilling business compliance requirements.